-Theatre Arts students at UM will take the stage to perform Little Shop of Horrors, the musical, at the Ring Theatre this week.

-Little Shop of Horrors, a musical adaptation of the 1980’s film, tells of strange events unfolding in the most unlikely of places.
+Theatre Arts students at the University of Miami will take the stage to perform “Little Shop of Horrors” at the Ring Theatre this week.
+The musical, an adaptation of the 1986 film, tells of strange events unfolding in the most unlikely of places.

 Young Seymour works at Mushnik’s florist shop on poverty-ridden Skid Row.
-The discovery of a new plant brings him fame, fortune, and love– but at a cost.
-Unable to resist all the attention, Seymour must figure out how to satisfy the plant’s unusual diet– human blood.
-Things turn ugly as Seymour realizes the consequences of his actions.
+The discovery of a new plant brings him fame, fortune and love—at a cost.
+Unable to resist the attention, Seymour must find out how to satisfy the plant’s unusual diet for human blood.
+Things turn deadly when Seymour realizes the consequences of his actions.
 From doo-wop girl groups to sadistic dentists to punk-rock plants, this musical is a mix of energy, chaos and dark comedy.

-Carlos Guerrero plays Seymour Krelborn in Little Shop of Horrors, his third show at the University of Miami.
+Carlos Guerrero plays Seymour Krelborn in “Little Shop of Horrors,” his third show at the University of Miami.
 Guerrero is a junior majoring in musical theatre and connects with his role on a personal level.

 “I feel like there’s a part of Seymour that lives inside me.
 His dorky, sweet, shy, thoughtful self,” Guerrero said.
 “I love this character because he’s not your typical hero.”

-“They [cast members] represent a diverse and dynamic swath of the University community,” said Greg Brown.
-“Little Shop of Horrors tells the story of a group of disenfranchised people struggling to make their way in a world that offers them little to no opportunity to seek a better life.
+“They [cast members] represent a diverse and dynamic swath of the University community,” said Greg Brown. “‘Little Shop of Horrors’ tells the story of a group of disenfranchised people struggling to make their way in a world that offers them little to no opportunity to seek a better life.
 That feels pretty 2019 America to me.”

-Little Shop of Horrors will run September 26th-29th and October 1st-5th.
-Performances are Tuesday through Friday at 8 p.m., Saturday at 2 p.m. and 8 p.m., and Sunday at 2 p.m.
+“Little Shop of Horrors” will run September 26-29 and October 1-5.
+Performances are Tuesday through Friday at 8 p.m., Saturday at 2 p.m. and 8 p.m. and Sunday at 2 p.m.

-Tickets are on sale at the Ring Theatre Box Office: 1312 Miller Drive, Coral Gables, FL 33146.
-Phone: (305) 284-3355
+Tickets are on sale at the Ring Theatre Box Office at the University of Miami.

-words_emmalyse brownstein, photos_jenny abreu
+words_emmalyse brownstein photos_jenny abreu